steve9000gi/CompareCases/README.txt

 3.4.
 Dose Volume Histogram Data

+TBD

 4. Bugs

+4.1.
 Query projection view shifts upward the first time it’s user-modified.

+4.2.
 If “Overlay” is on, changing the match case may not update the overlay on the query DVH display, even though the title may update.

+4.3.
 If the user selects any directory for Pocono or High Point in the Main Window, then selects one of the dummy case numbers that are made available for that non-Duke institution, and then clicks on the “View Case Space” button, an exception is thrown and the program crashes.

+4.4.
 If the user changes the view by dragging within a projection display and then subsequently selects an angle from the “Gantry angle” dropdown menu, some view parameters (e.g., distance from projection centroid) may not be restored to their default values.

+4.5.
 Quitting the application may involve manually closing multiple dialogs.
 Furthermore, the various “OK” and “Cancel” buttons are undifferentiated with respect to program behavior: “OK” saves nothing, “Cancel” cancels nothing.

+4.6.
 A great deal of the data is still missing for many cases.
 In particular, DVH data exists for only about 9 cases.
 Therefore, if a match case is selected with missing data from the Case Space dialog, a “missing data” error message may appear when the Compare Cases button is clicked, or (if it’s DVH data that’s missing) the Compare dialog may open with a blank Match DVH display.
 If structure data (i.e., one or more vertices or faces files), the Compare dialog may simply not open.

+4.7.
 During CT Display “Auto-play” (Compare dialog), neither the Slice spin box nor slider update values until the Auto-play animation is complete.

-Disfiguring display artifacts appear in the Projection displays for Transparency values > 0% (Compare dialog) due to errors in triangle depth sorting.
+4.8.
+Disfiguring display artifacts may appear in the Projection displays for Transparency values > 0% (Compare dialog) due to errors in triangle depth sorting.
 This is especially noticeable when “Flat shaded” is unchecked.

+4.9.
 In the Compare Cases dialog, the “Selected case” icon always appears at the origin, wherever the selected case is actually located.

+4.10.
+If a dummy query case is selected (any Pocono or High Point case, at this point), clicking on the “View Case Space” button will crash the application.

 5. Future Work

+5.1.
 Implement “crosshairs” or “white line” mechanism to link geometric positions between projections and CT displays

+5.2.
 Ensure that query and match CT displays are aligned with respect to PTV centers.

+5.3.
 Add 3rd dimension to Case Space dialog by adding slider[s] for selecting range of (average) MI values applied to selecting appropriate subset of patient data candidate points.

+5.4.
 Now have MI data for 100 Duke cases which need to be integrated into the application.

+5.5.
 Incorporate patient data from Pocono, High Point, and possibly other institutions.

+5.6.
 Add PTV overlay to CT displays.

+5.7.
 Add dynamic recomputation of MI values when a new patient’s data is added to the database.

+5.8.
 Add dynamic generation of projections to support non-Duke gantry angles.

+5.9.
 Explore possible approaches to a higher dimensional (3+) display (for simultaneously evaluating a larger number of match case selection criteria) for Case Space Dialog.

+5.10.
 Apply size or color as depth cues to indicate position in z for points on Case Space dialog.
 E.g., the redder and/or larger a point, the closer it is, the bluer and/or smaller it is, the more distant.

+5.11.
 Lock camera positions between match and query cases so that interactive camera manipulation in either also applies to the other.

+5.12.
 Implement history of most recent (say, 5?) match cases, perhaps with a dropdown list, so that user may easily recall what previous match candidates s/he has visited and can return to any previous by simply selecting item.

-Support overlay of multiple match candidates’ data for query DVH diagram.
+5.13.
+Support overlay of more than one match candidates’ data for query DVH diagram.

 6. Additional reading